Chapter 16: Bioinformatics with Biopython and Nglview#

 <Atom CA>

-Once we can access the strands and atoms, information can be extracted such as the indentity, 3D coordinates, bond angles, and more.
-Below is a table of interesting atom attributes/functions.
+Once we can access the atoms, residues, and strand, information can be extracted such as the indentity, 3D coordinates, bond angles, and more.
+For example, below is a table of interesting atom attributes/functions.

 Table 8 Selected Atom Attributes/Functions